meiqimichelle/d3-minihack/README.md

 Hackpad is [here](https://hackpad.com/D3-Minihack-sx99prAn1Q7)

 ##What's in this repo
-+ PSD and JPG files of some suggested target visualizations
++ PSD and JPG files of suggested target visualizations
++ PDF files of target visualizations with explanations of target interactions
 + XSL files of related data
++ *Coming soon* An HTML/CSS base to start from

+##Explanation of vizualizations
+###VizOne

+VizOne visual attempts to show how much revenue overall is earned on Federal natural resource leases, what the major sectors are, and proportionally how much each contributes to total revenues yearly.